Taron Egerton Defended The Controversial Sex Scene In

 Advertisement

-Egerton seemed to agree that the scene wasn't exactly appetising.
+Egerton seemed to agree that the scene wasn't exactly appetizing.
 "It’s not to everyone’s tastes, but it certainly gets people talking," he said.
-And it has — most reviews of the film, which arrives in cinemas Friday, have mentioned the scene in passing.
+And it has — most reviews of the film, which arrives in theaters Friday, have mentioned the scene in passing.
 Almost all regard the scene as a cheeky satire of the slinky, vague sex scenes in James Bond films, although almost none have decided if it worked or not.
-(GQ, to its credit, named it one of the film's "5 worst moments.")
+(GQ, to its credit, named it one of the movie's "5 worst moments.")

 Perhaps it's just too gross.

-Despite his defence, Egerton explained that when they actually filmed the scene, Delevingne's husband lent a hand.
+Despite his defense, Egerton explained that when they actually filmed the scene, Delevingne's husband lent a hand.

 "I’m in the shot and I said to Matthew ‘I’m not comfortable doing this’.
 So it’s not my hand – it’s Poppy [Delevingne]’s husband’s hand.
 He saved the world," the Welsh actor explained.